 I have never done yoga before.
 What should I begin with?

 Even if you consider yourself athletic and sporty I recommend that you attend a couple of private 1:1 sessions with me before joining a group class.
-These will give you a better sense of what yoga is about, what some of the most common postures are and how to practice safely.
-However in my classes I offer modifications and options.
+These will give you a better sense of what yoga is about, what some of the most common postures are and how to practice safely and how to practice for your bodies needs.

 What if I’m not very flexible?